Atlantic Union Bankshares (NASDAQ:AUB) Posts Quarterly Earnings Results, Beats Expectations By $0.07 EPS

-Atlantic Union Bankshares (NASDAQ:AUB – Get Rating) posted its earnings results on Tuesday.
+Atlantic Union Bankshares (NASDAQ:AUB – Get Rating) posted its quarterly earnings data on Tuesday.
 The company reported $0.90 EPS for the quarter, topping the consensus estimate of $0.83 by $0.07, Briefing.com reports.
-The company had revenue of $226.57 million during the quarter, compared to the consensus estimate of $189.02 million.
 Atlantic Union Bankshares had a net margin of 30.11% and a return on equity of 9.66%.
+The business had revenue of $226.57 million during the quarter, compared to the consensus estimate of $189.02 million.
 During the same period in the previous year, the firm posted $0.71 earnings per share.

 Atlantic Union Bankshares Price Performance